Julianne Moore: Rise to prominence (1994–1997)

 A key point in her career came when Steven Spielberg cast Moore as paleontologist Dr. Sarah Harding in The Lost World: Jurassic Park – the sequel to his 1993 blockbuster Jurassic Park.
 Filming the big-budget production was a new experience for Moore and she said she enjoyed herself "tremendously".
 It was a physically demanding role and she commented, "There was so much hanging everywhere.
 We hung off everything available, plus we climbed, ran, jumped off things... it was just non-stop."
 The Lost World (1997) was one of the ten highest-grossing films in history at the time and was pivotal in raising Moore's profile, "Suddenly I had a commercial film career", she said.
 The Myth of Fingerprints was her second film released in 1997.
 During its production she met her future husband, the movie's director Bart Freundlich.
 Later in 1997, Moore made a cameo appearance in the dark comedy Chicago Cab.

-In the late 1990s and early 2000s, Moore achieved significant industry recognition.
-Her first Academy Award nomination came for the critically acclaimed Boogie Nights (1997), which centers on a group of individuals working in the 1970s pornography industry.
+Moore's first Academy Award nomination came for the critically acclaimed Boogie Nights (1997), which centers on a group of individuals working in the 1970s pornography industry.
 Director Paul Thomas Anderson was not a well-known figure before its production, with only one feature credit to his name, but Moore agreed to the film after being impressed with his "exhilarating" script.
 The ensemble piece featured Moore as Amber Waves, a leading porn actress and mother-figure who longs to be re-united with her real son.
 Martyn Glanville of the BBC said that the role required a mixture of confidence and vulnerability and was impressed with Moore's effort.
 Time Out called the performance "superb" and Janet Maslin of The New York Times found it "wonderful".
 Alongside her Oscar nomination for Best Supporting Actress, Moore was nominated for Golden Globe and Screen Actors Guild awards and several critics groups gave her awards.